megabytesme/megabytesme/README.md

 # Hey! 👋🏻

-I'm Ben, a student and developer with a passion for trying out new areas of software development, from utilities, webapps and modding games to university projects and desktop applications.
+I'm Ben, a developer with a passion for trying out new areas of software development, from utilities, webapps and modding games to my former university projects and desktop applications.

 I have a keen interest on unique platforms (ranging from Windows 10 Mobile to the Nintendo Wii U) - They hold a special place to me for some reason 😂.
 Beyond software development, I also have an interest in electronics, cars and DIY.